 - If belly is not uniform height, place a hotel pan on top and weight it down

-- Place in refrigerator and let cool down completely overnight and serve the next day
+- Place in refrigerator and cool down completely overnight and serve the next day

 - Slice into serving size pieces

-- Place in cast iron pan on medium heat to sear and heat the belly
+- Place in cast iron pan on medium heat to sear and re-heat

-- Coat the potatoes in olive oil and season liberally with kosher salt and black pepper
+- Toss the potatoes in olive oil and season liberally with kosher salt and black pepper

 - Arrange the potatoes around the pork belly in the baking dish

-- Baste the potatoes in the rendered fat along with the belly every 30 minutes
+- Baste the potatoes in the rendered fat every 30 minutes